Currents, Systoles, and Compactifications of Character Varieties: Preliminaries on currents

 One of the most fundamental facts concerning the intersection is the following continuity property due to Bonahon:

 \begin{Theorem}[{\cite[\S~4.2]{Bon86}}] For every compact subset $K\subset \Sf$, the intersection \bqn i\colon\mathcal \calC(\Sf)\times \calC_K(\Sf)\to \R \eqn is continuous. \end{Theorem}

 This continuity relies on the following crucial technical point that we will use in this paper and that can be found for example in \cite[Proposition~8.2.8]{Martelli}.
 It rules out a situation in which a geodesic current may have a ``one-sided'' atom.
 Recall that a \emph{pencil} is a subset of $(\bH)^{(2)}$ of the form $\{p\}\times B$ where $B\subset\bH$ is a Borel subset not containing $p$.
+The lemma holds as stated for any hyperbolic surface $S = \Gamma \backslash \H$.
+If $S$ is geometrically finite, then a point in the limit set is conical if and only if it is not a cusp.

 \begin{Lemma} Let $\mu$ be a geodesic current on $\Sf$.
 Assume that $p\in\bH$ is a conical limit point and the pencil $\{p\}\times B$ does not contain the axis of a hyperbolic element.
 Then \bqn \mu(\{p\}\times B)=0 \;. \eqn \end{Lemma}